vibbits/material-liascript/protocols-tess.md

 1. Select Events in the top menu.
 2. Click on the **Show past events** button.
-3. Enter ‘Single-cell’ as the keyword in the search text box on the right side of the page and click on the magnifier icon.
+3. **Search for** ‘Single-cell’ as the keyword in the search text box on the right side of the page. **You can click on the magnifier icon or press Enter**.
 4. On the side menu, scroll down to the Country facet.
 We will select the United Kingdom.
 5. On the side menu, scroll to the facet Target audience.
 Select ‘Graduate students’.
 6. As a result, you get the list of training events about single-cell data analysis available in the United Kingdom for Graduate students.